CIT85/files/w5_css.md

 You’ve completed your second css code-along for this class!
 Here is how I will grade:

-1. Were all commits done correctly and had associated coding: 60 points
+1. Were all commits done correctly and has associated valid HTML and CSS: 60 points
-2. Were are notes includes: 40 points
+2. Were all notes includes: 40 points

 📤 Push your code to GitHub
 🔗 Submit your commit history URL for the `w5_css` folder